-It is sooo easy to become indolent living an urban lifestyle – particularly in Kuala Lumpur.
+It is so easy to become indolent when living an urban lifestyle, particularly in Kuala Lumpur.
 I never did have the mental fortitude to adhere to any kind of fitness regimen that’s much more than er, ad hoc.

 However, I was well aware that I need to at least maintain a minimum level of conditioning so that I would be able to enjoy being in beautiful Annapurna while trekking it.
 What would be the point of being in a spectacular natural setting, and be half-blind from exhaustion?

-Oh, and checking that I have all the vaccinations I need.
+Oh, and checking that I have all the vaccinations I needed, of course.